The Gospel of John (2003 film)

-The Gospel of John is a 2003 epic film that recounts the life of Jesus according to the Gospel of John.
-The motion picture is a word-for-word adaptation of the American Bible Society's Good News Bible.
-This three-hour, epic, feature film follows the Gospel of John precisely, without additions to the story from the other Gospels or omissions of the Gospel's complex passages.
+The Gospel of John is a 2003 epic biblical drama film that recounts the life of Jesus according to the Gospel of John.
+The film is a word-for-word adaptation of the American Bible Society's Good News Bible and follows the Gospel of John precisely, without additions to the story from the other Gospels or omissions of the Gospel's complex passages.
+It stars Henry Ian Cusick as Jesus of Nazareth, Stuart Bunce as John and is narrated by Christopher Plummer.

 Cast

 Production

 This film was created by a constituency of artists from Canada and the United Kingdom, along with academic and theological consultants from around the world.
 The cast was selected primarily from the Stratford Shakespeare Festival and Soulpepper Theatre Company, as well as Britain's Royal Shakespeare Company and Royal National Theatre.
 The musical score, composed by Jeff Danna and created for the film, is partially based on the music of the Biblical period.
 The film was produced by Visual Bible International.
 Filming took place in Toronto, Ontario, and Almeria and Andalucia, Spain.